 - Proposed amendment to sentencing guidelines submitted to Congress

-- Proposed rule to extend the agency’s administrative detention authority to include drugs, in addition to the authority that is already in place for foods and devices
+- Proposed and final rule to extend the agency's administrative detention authority to include drugs, in addition to the authority that is already in place for foods and devices

 - Draft guidance defining conduct the agency considers delaying, denying, limiting or refusing inspection, resulting in a drug being deemed adulterated

 - July 2013 Public Meeting regarding the agency’s implementation of Title VII, including video, presentations and meeting transcript

 - Plan for Preventing and Mitigating Drug Shortages

 - FDA Fact Sheet: Drug Shortages in the United States